ra1028/VueFlux/README.md

 - [Signal](#signal)

 ### Sink
-This primitive is a way of generating signal.
+This type has a way of generating Signal.
-One can send input values into a sink and receives values via generated signal.
+One can send values into a sink and receives it by observing generated signal.
 Signals generated from Sink does not hold the latest value.
-It's usually used to send instructions from State to ViewController (such as presents another ViewController).
+Practically, it's used to send commands (such as presents another ViewController) from State to ViewController.

 ```swift
 let sink = Sink<Int>()